The Elements of Marie Curie: How the Glow of Radium Lit a Path for Women in Science

 'Hard to put down!
 A wonderfully written biography of Marie Curie, that does not step away from the physics but also includes her life outside the lab, even including the black and white cat!'
 Professor Dame Jocelyn Bell Burnell, astrophysicist -

-‘[Dava] is skilled at explaining complex science clearly and has chosen an artful way to structure her material, emphasising the collision of science and biography by giving each chapter the name of a scientist and an element’Guardian -
+‘[Dava] is skilled at explaining complex science clearly and has chosen an artful way to structure her material’Guardian -

 ‘Among the great delights of The Elements is how vividly Dava Sobel has touched in the warm-hearted ordinariness of the young Maria Sklodowska’The Tablet -